 The study of Information Systems (IS) bridges all functional areas of today’s organizations.
 Business professionals need a thorough understanding of IS to be competitive in the job market.
 Since IS facilitates communications throughout every type of organization, a concentration of study would also be of interest to students majoring in degree programs throughout the University.
-The Information Systems minor is for (1) students within the David Nazarian College of Business and Economics (except for ISBS or ISIT majors) and (2) students throughout the University who are majoring in programs such as Communications, Geography, Graphic Design, Engineering, Health Science, Kinesiology, Journalism or any other program where a student feels a concentration of Information Systems courses would be useful for his or her career.
+The Information Systems minor is for (1) students within the David Nazarian College of Business and Economics (except for ISBS or ISIT majors) and (2) students throughout the University who are majoring in programs such as Communications, Geography, Graphic Design, Engineering, Health Science, Kinesiology, Journalism or any other program where students feel a concentration of Information Systems courses would be useful for their career.

 This minor is not available to Information Systems majors.

 ACCT 220 Introduction to Financial Accounting (3)

 IS 212 Information Systems for Business Users (3)*